Grid Node Delegate Guide

 -e OWNERS_ALLOWLIST=0xLicenseOwnerAddress gr1dnetwork/circuit-node

-environment variable must be set to the wallet address that owns your Grid node licenses.
-This allows the node to validate ownership before participating in job execution.
+> The `OWNERS_ALLOWLIST` environment variable **must** be set to the wallet address that owns your Grid node licenses.\

 **Step 2: Delegate a Burner Wallet**